 Supply Chain Policies

-Henry Ford Health System has implemented a series of policies designed to eliminate conflicts of interest, improve patient quality and safety and support privacy and security.
+Henry Ford Health has implemented a series of policies designed to eliminate conflicts of interest, improve patient quality and safety and support privacy and security.
 Among them is the new Vendor Policy, which prohibits vendor access to Henry Ford physicians and personnel without prior written consent, in addition to prohibiting free lunches, small gifts and other perks.

 These policies have been made available online so that vendors can learn more about the new protocols:

 - Consignment/Loan Policy: Helps identify and manage consigned or loaned equipment, instruments and other products.
 The policy also establishes a guideline for products consigned and/or loaned to Henry Ford.

 - Emergency Procurement Policy: Outlines the procedure for processing a procurement occurring on an emergency basis outside normal business hours.